-The Notes app saves a copy of the content you want to keep away from sight.
-So remember to delete it from your albums after you’ve saved it to Notes.
+The Notes app saves a copy of the content you want to hide.
+So remember to delete it from your Albums after you’ve saved such media to Notes.

 Once you’ve deleted it from albums, make sure to also banish it from the oft ignored Recently Deleted section in albums.

-Looks like Apple is finally happy to cut out the middle man.
-To take mirrored photos from the front camera, switch on Mirror Front Camera from Settings > Camera.
+But it looks like Apple is finally happy to cut out the middle man.
+Now you can take mirrored photos from the front camera, by switching on the Mirror Front Camera option in Settings > Camera.

 There may be certain functions or system controls you use very frequently on your iPhone such as taking screenshots, adjusting the volume, opening the magnifier, scrolling, accessing the Control Center and more.

 iOS has a feature which lets you double tap or triple tap the back of the device to launch select functions.